emah12/my-resume-page/README.md

 # my-resume-page
-This is a example repo using Python Flask to have a resume page deployed with Render.
+This is a repo using Python Flask to have a resume page deployed with Render.

 ## description
 - Step 1: We are going to create some python code here